Skip to main content

 The groundwater standards for carbon disulfide were adopted in Cycle 7 (1999).

-Carbon disulfide is a liquid used to make industrial chemicals.
-Animal studies have shown that high levels of carbon disulfide can damage the liver and heart and affect behavior.
-Reproductive studies in animals have shown that high levels of carbon disulfide can cause birth defects and lead to newborn death.
+Carbon disulfide is used to make other industrial chemicals.
+Studies have shown that exposure to high levels carbon disulfide can damage the liver and heart, affect behavior, and impact reproduction.

 Carbon tetrachloride